neumino/thinky/documentation/relations.md

 ### Introduction

-`thinky` lets you create Models that you can join.
+Thinky lets you create Models that you can join.
 Four relations are defined:

 - [hasOne](/documentation/api/model/#hasone)
 - [belongsTo](/documentation/api/model/#belongsto)